-Building upon the positive results of the first edition of the Finance in Common Summit (FiCS), in 2021 all Public Development Banks (PDBs) will convene for a second time to strengthen their partnership and reinforce their commitments in support of common actions for climate change and sustainable development.
+Building upon the positive results of the first edition of the Finance in Common Summit (FiCS), in 2021 all Public Development Banks (PDBs) convened for a second time to strengthen their partnership and reinforce their commitments in support of common actions for climate change and sustainable development.

-The second edition of the FiCS will take place in Italy and will provide a new opportunity to emphasize the role of PDBs in liaising with other actors to reconcile short-term response to the pandemic with longer-term measures for economic recovery.
-The event will engage the entire development finance community to discuss priorities on the mobilization of financial resources for the achievement of the 2030 Agenda and the Paris Agreement as well as to provide PDBs contributions to the international debate.
+The second edition of the FiCS took place in Italy and will provide a new opportunity to emphasize the role of PDBs in liaising with other actors to reconcile short-term response to the pandemic with longer-term measures for economic recovery.
+The event engaged the entire development finance community to discuss priorities on the mobilization of financial resources for the achievement of the 2030 Agenda and the Paris Agreement as well as to provide PDBs contributions to the international debate.

-The Second edition of the FiCS will be held in Rome in Autumn 2021 19-20 October under the auspices of the Italian G20 Presidency.
+The Second edition of the FiCS was held in Rome in Autumn 2021 19-20 October under the auspices of the Italian G20 Presidency.

-In line with the first edition of the FiCS, to ensure broad and effective engagement of all stakeholders, and in light of the challenges related to the Covid-19 crisis, the Summit will deploy a mix of in-person and enhanced digital session formats.
+In line with the first edition of the FiCS, to ensure broad and effective engagement of all stakeholders, and in light of the challenges related to the Covid-19 crisis, the Summit deployed a mix of in-person and enhanced digital session formats.

-The second edition of the Summit will be hosted by Cassa Depositi e Prestiti (CDP), in partnership with the International Fund for Agricultural Development (IFAD).
+The second edition of the Summit was hosted by Cassa Depositi e Prestiti (CDP), in partnership with the International Fund for Agricultural Development (IFAD).

 Following the open and inclusive approach adopted last year, the second edition of the Finance in Common Summit would welcome individual contributions to the agenda of the event from all interested PDBs and stakeholders, including private sector entities and civil society to build a common, shared vision for the Summit.